AED

 Step 3: Expose the chest and apply pads

 Cut or rip clothing.
+Worth adding: bare skin only.
+But if the chest is hairy, the kit usually includes a razor.
+If the person is wet — sweat, rain, pool — dry the chest first.
+Press firmly.
 Shave quickly.
-If the person is wet — sweat, rain, pool — dry the chest first.
-Even so, if the chest is hairy, the kit usually includes a razor.
-In practice, press firmly.
-Because of that, bare skin only.
 Pads have diagrams — one goes upper right chest (below collarbone), the other lower left side (below armpit, a few inches below the nipple line).
 Water conducts electricity away from the heart.

 Step 4: Let the AED analyze